neo696969/NeuroDM/README.md

 }
 ```

-Use the prefix to trigger commands like:
+Use the prefix to run stuff like:

 ```sh
 $dm <userID>
 ```

-It’ll start DM spamming that user using your list of tokens.
+That’ll start DM’ing the poor soul you picked, using all your tokens.
-(Press `CTRL + C` to stop the madness.)
+Need to escape?
+Hit `CTRL + C`.
+Don’t say I didn’t warn you.

 ---

-## 🧑‍💻 Development Setup
+## 🧑‍💻 For the Tinkerers

-For nerds who want to customize or expand it:
+If you’re the type who likes to break/fix things:

 ```sh
 cd src